-- 1) Click the Jumpbox tab. - 2) Click Add to open the following dialog box and enter the required information.
+1) Click the Jumpbox tab.

+2) Click Add to open the following dialog box and enter the required information.

-- 3) If your network devices require special commands to access via Telnet or SSH, or require an additional set of credentials, you can click Advanced to configure more settings. - 4) Click Test to check whether the connection between the Jumpbox and the Front Server is working. - 5) Click OK.
+- 3) If your network devices require special commands to access via Telnet or SSH, or require an additional set of credentials, you can click Advanced to configure more settings. - 4) Click Test to check whether the connection between the Jumpbox and the Front Server is working.
+In the pop-up dialog box, you can click Refresh to retest the connections. - 5) Click OK.